Soala7/Soala7/README.md

 </p>

 <!---
-Soala7/Soala7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Soala7/Soala7 is a ✨ speciallll ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes or change.
 --->
 <!-- 🔠 Typing Animation Header -->